hadipourh/autoguess/README.md

   <img src="miscellaneous/logo.svg" width="400" alt="AutoGuess Logo">
 </p>

-Autoguess integrates a wide range of CP/SMT/SAT/MILP solvers, as well as the Groebner basis algorithm to automatically solve the guess-and-determine (GD) problem.
+**Autoguess** is a comprehensive and easy-to-use tool for automatically solving  the guess-and-determine problem whose application are for instance in finding guess-and-determine attacks and key bridges in cryptographic systems.

-**Autoguess** is a comprehensive tool for automatically finding guess-and-determine attacks and key bridges in cryptographic systems.
 It leverages multiple solving paradigms including:

 - **Constraint Programming (CP)** via MiniZinc
 - **Mixed-Integer Linear Programming (MILP)** via Gurobi